 - Tennis shoes.

-- Shoes that are considered too sportslike.
+- Shoes that are considered too “sports like.”

 - Cut offs

+You are always safe with leather and dress shoes.
+You can even occasionally get away with low profile “tennis shoes” as long as they are solid black (including the laces) if they look dressy enough and don’t have any huge logos on them.
 Have some trendy kicks that you want to wear out?
 Officially, they aren’t allowed, but most major Las Vegas nightclubs are relaxing the rules on shoes if you compensate elsewhere in your outfit.
 Have on a STYLISH collared shirt, tie, jacket, nice pants with your fashionable sports shoes?
-Always a gamble, but you could be just fine.
+Technically speaking it’s against the “rules,” but you might be just fine.

 Style it up!
 Some clubs will let you in wearing a hat if it is considered fashionable (rimmed, beret, etc), but most will tell you to kick rocks if you show up wearing a typical snapback, beanie, or baseball cap.